rnpbr/opennetworking-docs/docs/en/Laboratórios/Monitoramento-Zabbix/index.md

 This method allows the user to **download a pre-assembled version** of the lab, with the topology and configurations already defined.
 Simply download the repository and proceed to the start of execution.

 !!! tip "Tip"
-    Ready-made deployment is useful for those who want to quickly get started with a configured environment.
+    The ready-made deployment is useful for those who want to quickly start with a configured environment.

 #### :octicons-download-16: Downloading the Lab

-To download the lab, execute the command corresponding to your operating system.
+To download the lab, run the command corresponding to your operating system.

 === "Linux/Mac"

     ```bash
     curl -L -o get.sh "https://git.rnp.br/redes-abertas/labs/-/raw/main/zabbix-lab/get.sh?ref_type=heads&inline=false" && sh get.sh && cd zabbix-lab
     ```

 === "Windows"